Flexible Spending Account (FSA) Benefits From Paychex

 How Can I Help Employees Decide Whether To Enroll in an FSA?

 Employees should attempt to project their reimbursable healthcare expenses for the year and decide if it makes sense to set aside money each pay period to cover them.
 That’s because they should avoid losing contributed funds when they don't have the necessary medical expenses.
-Looking back at past years' expenses can help determine if it makes sense to enroll in the company’s FSA plan.
+Looking back at past years' expenses can help determine if enrolling in the company’s healthcare FSA plan makes sense.

 -